 You are here

 The Government of Nunavut (GN) is committed to strengthening Nunavut’s official languages in the public service.
-As part of this commitment, the GN delivers language training to Nunavut’s public servants in Inuktut, French and English.
+As part of this commitment, the GN delivers language training to Nunavut’s public servants in Inuktut (Inuktitut and Inuinnaqtun), French and English.

 The GN also works to enable the Inuit language as the working language of the public service by funding Inuktut curriculum development, creating new Inuktut learning materials and administering the Inuit Language Incentive Program.
 The Inuktut language program is continually being developed to meet the needs of GN employees.